1151k/asthma-allergy-machine-learning-derived-trajectories/README.md

 - **summarize-detailed-study-score.r**: quantify computational methodology robustness and plot these data
 - **summarize-meta-analysis-statistics.r**: extract descriptive statistics of the performed meta-analyses (e.g., number of meta-analyses performed in total)
 - **summarize-primary-and-secondary-study-numbers.r**: quantify the number of primary and secondary studies
+- **summarize-quality-assessments.r**: summarize methodological quality assesments in tabulated form
-- **summarize-quality-assessment-and-year-data.r**: summarize methodological quality assesments and yearly publication trends
+- **summarize-quality-assessment-and-year-data.r**: summarize methodological quality assesments and yearly publication trends in figure
 - **summarize-trajectories-number-determinants.r**: quantify and plot length of follow-up, number of diseases investigated, and number of assessment time points in relation to the number of trajectories identified

 <br>